IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

 }
 ```

+This message is used by widgets for ad-hoc syncronization, event handling and other stuff.
+An example
+is mentioned in the next section.

 ## Handling changes to widget in the frontend

 Changes to widgets in the frontend lead to messages being sent to the backend.
 These messages have